 Start the day at Tokyo’s Imperial Palace, where the city’s famous mix of old and new architecture is most apparent.
 Go inside the East Gardens for great views and a quiet atmosphere.

 Then, head north to Akihabara, Tokyo’s anime and gaming district.
-Pop into Super Potato for retro gaming collectibles, and the Sega Building for multiple floors of arcades and crane games.
+Pop into Super Potato for retro gaming collectibles, and TAITO Station for multiple floors of arcades and crane games.
 Grab lunch from a street food vendor, or go into a maid cafe for an over-the-top dining experience you’re sure to remember.

 In order to make the most of your 5 day Japan itinerary, I recommend heading to Kyoto tonight.
 Take a late shinkansen to Kyoto Station and head straight to your hotel to rest up for a busy day of sightseeing.